oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Pricing mode | Per GB | Log Analytics pricing is based on data consumed.
 Incurs Subscription Cost? | Yes | Log Analytics pricing is based on data consumed.
 Data Volume could be reduced to 90 days if the organisation has an existing SIEM for further custom log analysis.

-Log Analytics configuration for all agencies and implementation types.
+Log Analytics configuration for all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---